Walker leads Kent State past Texas 63-58

-Deon Edwin scored 15 for Kent State, including 13 in the second half, and grabbed 12 rebounds.
+Deon Edwin scored 15 for Kent State (8-5), including 13 in the second half, and grabbed 12 rebounds.
+Kent State out rebounded Texas 53-34.

-Forward Jimmy Hall, Ken State's leader this season in scoring (18.3 points a game) and rebounding (11.3), left the game with four fouls with 14:54 remaining.
-The Golden Flashes (8-5) trailed by six at the time, but rallied without Hall, converting their first three 3-point baskets of the game after nine misses to take a 42-39 lead.
+Forward Jimmy Hall, who averages 18.3 points and 11.3 rebounds, left the game with four fouls with 14:54 remaining.
+The Golden Flashes trailed by six at the time, but rallied without Hall, converting their first three 3-point baskets of the game after nine misses to take a 42-39 lead.
 Walker added a pair of baskets for a seven-point lead.

+Kent State was relentless with and without Hall, thanks largely to Walker, who converted 9 of 18 shots after hitting 10 of 36 his previous two games.

+"Our coach pushes us hard to not be a soft team," Walker said.

 Texas had the ball trailing by three with less than 10 seconds remaining, but Hall blocked a driving shot by Eric Davis, Jr.